breqwatr/voidith/docs/grafana-prometheus-config.md

 # EHLO identity in SMTP dialog (defaults to instance_name)
 ehlo_identity =
 ```

+## Grafana Domain Configuration
+Kolla-ansible doesn't configure domain address by default.
+So when we get an alert through email,
+it has a tab that should redirect to grafana alert webui address.
+If the domain isn't configured,
+it will redirect to `localhost:3000` instead of `grafana-webui-ip:3000`.
+In order to configure that
+open `/etc/kolla/grafana/grafana.ini` and put `domain = <api_interface_address>` under `[server]`.
+`<api_interface_address>` will be same as `http_addr` configured under `[server].
+Do this on all
+the servers on which grafana containers are running and restart containers using
+`docker restart grafana`.

 ## TLS Configuration
 If tls is enabled in your deployment then add `verify: false` under `default` in